Beaufort Medical Malpractice Lawyer

 In most cases, the health care provider will send the claim to their insurance carrier, and we will begin negotiations to resolve the case with an appropriate settlement to you.
 If it cannot be resolved, then we will file a formal lawsuit.

-All cases are different, but in our experience over more than two decades, medical malpractice cases go to trial more often than any other type of personal injury or wrongful death lawsuit.
+All cases are different, but in our experience over more than two decades, malpractice cases go to trial more often than any other type of personal injury or wrongful death lawsuit.

 In a lawsuit, we would demand compensation, known as economic and noneconomic damages.